An electrical apprenticeship is designed to help you master the fascinating and varied world of the electrical industry.

 What is an electrical apprenticeship?

-An electrical apprenticeship will teach you the tricks of the trade.
+It's essentially a training scheme that will teach you the tricks of the trade.
 The great thing about an apprenticeship is that you learn by doing, working alongside experts and gaining professional qualifications.
 You also get paid a wage.

 You’ll also nurture the skills you need to become a good electrician, which is a pretty long list: